gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Update to HttpClient 4.4.1

+Gradle uses the Apache HttpComponents HttpClient library internally for features like dependency resolution and publication.
+This library has been updated from version 4.2.2 to 4.4.1.
+As part of this upgrade, certain system properties are no longer taken into account when creating clients used for resolving and publishing dependencies from HTTP repositories.
+Specifically, the 'http.keepAlive' and 'http.maxConnections' system properties are now ignored.

 ### Scala plugin no longer adds 'scalaConsole' tasks

 Adding the 'scala' plugin to your build will no longer create 'scalaConsole' tasks which launch a Scala REPL from the Gradle build.
 This capability has been